phcompeau/biological_modeling_course/_pages/motifs/motifs_tutorial_oscillators.md

 ---
 permalink: /motifs/tutorial_oscillators
-title: "Software Tutorial: The Repressilator"
+title: "Software Tutorial: Implementing the Repressilator"
 sidebar:
  nav: "motifs"
-toc: true
-toc_sticky: true
 ---

-### The Repressilator

-Load up the *CellBlender_Tutorial_Template.blend* file from the [Random Walk Tutorial](https://purpleavatar.github.io/multiscale_biological_modeling/prologue/tutorial-random-walk).
-Save as *repressilator.blend*
+In this tutorial, we will use CellBlender to build a particle-based simulation implementing a repressilator.
+First, load the `CellBlender_Tutorial_Template.blend` file from the [Random Walk Tutorial](https://purpleavatar.github.io/multiscale_biological_modeling/prologue/tutorial-random-walk) and save a copy of the file as `repressilator.blend`.

-Go to *CellBlender > Molecules* and create the following molecules:
+Then go to `CellBlender > Molecules` and create the following molecules:

 ![image-center](../assets/images/motifs_norm1.png){: .align-center}

-1. Click on the plus button
+1. Click on the `+` button.
-2. Select a color (such as yellow)
+2. Select a color (such as yellow).
-3. Name the molecule “Y1”
+3. Name the molecule `Y`.
-4. Select the molecule type as “Surface Molecule”
+4. Select the molecule type as `Surface Molecule`.
-5. Add a diffusion constant of “1e-6”
+5. Add a diffusion constant of `1e-6`.
-6. Up the scale factor to 5 (click and type “5” or use the arrows)
+6. Up the scale factor to `5` (click and type “5” or use the arrows).

-Repeat the above steps to make sure the following molecules are entered.
+Repeat the above steps to make sure that the following molecules are all entered with the appropriate parameters.

 | Molecule Name | Molecule Type|Diffusion Constant| Scale Factor|
 |:--------|:-------:|--------:|--------:|--------:|